Benefits of LEGO

-The History of Lego Sets
+History of LEGO

 Lego has sold building sets for decades.
 They were invented in 1932 but the LEGO brick we know today was invented in 1958.
 The word LEGO comes from Danish roots and means “play well.”
 Love that!

-The first sets were very simple and encouraged children to build other things once they were done.
+The first sets were very simple and encouraged children to build other things with the bricks once they were done.
 Sets continued to give kids other ideas they could build with sets for many years.